High-speed quantum transducer with a single-photon emitter in a 2D resonator: Model

-A driving laser at the red sideband of the emitter's optical transition $\ket{g} \leftrightarrow \ket{e}$ will be applied to induce resonant coupling between the electron orbital state and the mechanical mode $\hat{b}$, and read out the quantum state optically.
-The frequency of the driving laser will be $\omega_L=\omega_0-\omega_m$, where $\omega_0$ is the optical resonant frequency of the single photon emitter when the 2D resonator is at its equilibrium position, and $\omega_m$ is the vibration frequency of the 2D membrane.
-As will be discussed further in Sec. \ref{Fidelity}, the optical driving field is typically assumed to only a few times of the single photon field, which is extremely weak.
+A driving laser at the red sideband of the electron spin's two-level optical transition is applied to induce resonant coupling between the electron and the mechanical mode $\hat{b}$, and read out the quantum state optically.
+The frequency of the driving laser is $\omega_L=\omega_0-\omega_m$, where $\omega_0$ is the optical resonant frequency of the single photon emitter and $\omega_m$ is the vibration frequency of the 2D membrane.

 The suspended membrane also forms a capacitor which couples the mechanical vibration to microwave photons at the frequency $\omega_{LC}$.
 As shown in Fig.\ref{fig:1}(d), the 2D membrane capacitor $C_m(x)$ is a part of a LC resonator that contains additional capacitors C$_{0}$, C$_{1}$ and an inductor L$_{1}$.
 Since $C_m(x)$ depends on the position of the 2D membrane, the mechanical mode $\hat{b}$ couples to the microwave mode $\hat{c}$.
 A constant bias voltage $V_{dc}$ is applied to the membrane to tune the coupling strength.
 A very large inductor $L_{2} \gg L_1$ and a large capacitor $C_{1} \gg (C_{0}+C_m(x))$ are used to isolate the constant bias voltage $V_{dc}$ and the high-frequency microwave signal in the LC resonator.
 The large inductor $L_{2}$ prevents the GHz microwave photon from leaking to the $V_{dc}$ connector.
 The capacitor $C_1$ prevents a DC current passing the $L_1$ inductor.
 The resonant frequency of the LC circuit is $\omega_{LC} \approx 1/\sqrt{L_1 (C_m(x)+C_0)}$.
 We assume that the coupling rates are much less than the mode spacing of these resonators so that only one mode is relevant for each degree of freedom.